alozano-77/AWS-SAA-C02-Course/README.md

 AWS provisions the HW, but it is impossible for them to help.
 There is no way to recover data from them if access is lost.

-Fully FIPS 140-2 Level 3 (KSM is L2 overall, but some is L3)
+Fully FIPS 140-2 Level 3 (KMS is L2 overall, but some is L3)
 IF you require level 3 overall, you MUST use CloudHSM.

 KSM all actions are performed with AWS CLI and IAM roles.